railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 * the main body of the invoice, with detailed invoice lines,

-* the bottom of the page, with detail about the taxes, and the totals.
+* the bottom of the page, with some additional information, taxes, and the totals.

 To enter a document in OpenERP, you should always fill in fields in the order they appear on screen.
 Doing it this way means that some of the later fields are filled in automatically from the